agstephens/RL-mkdocs/docs/unit3/lesson9/lesson9.md

 ## Conclusion
 In this lesson, we have covered the n-step TD algorithms for prediction and control.
 We have seen how the different values of n represent a trade-off between full bootstrapping, as in the one-step TD (n=1), and no bootstrapping, as in the Monte Carlo algorithm (n=T the number of steps in an episode).
 Intermediate n values give algorithms that lie within the two extremes of the spectrum of bootstrapping algorithms.
 We also find that the best value is usually an intermediate value >1.
 As we have seen, creating such an algorithm is challenging and has its drawbacks in terms of implementation.
 In later lessons, we will see how to achieve similar results without waiting or counting steps.
 We will adopt a bootstrapping variation mechanism which turns the n-step countable mechanism into an infinite continuum of value by adopting the $\lambda$ hyperparameter that takes a real value instead of integers.

+**Further Reading**:
+For further reading you refer chapter 7 from the Sutton and Barto [book](http://incompleteideas.net/book/RLbook2020.pdf).

 ## Your turn
-1. implement the incorrect n-step Q-learning and apply it on the maze problem and see how it performs.
-2. implement n-step Expected Sarsa and compare its performance with the n-step Sarsa.

-## Challenge
-Try to implement the correct off-policy n-step Sarsa presented in page 149 of the textbook.
+Now it is time to experiment further and interact with code in [worksheet9](../../workseets/worksheet9.ipynb).